BravishkaSkytano/blog-old/src/books/court-of-shadows-and-ruin/iii.md

 The soldier handed him a letter, "The Circle has sent word."

-Rothilion scanned through the letter, "What?!
-When was this delivered?!"
+Rothilion scanned through the letter, "When was this delivered?"

 "Just now, sir, I rushed it to you immediately."